Eddieaero/Green-agro/README.md

 ```

 ## Important
-All dynamic values that automatically change are there on purpose to show the system will react to changes is environment.
+All dynamic values that automatically change are there on purpose to show how the system will react to changes in environment.

 ## Data sources
 1. iSDA